It is inevitable when a person signs up for the military, they are joining a whole new culture.

 5. Mustang

-An enlisted sailor that becomes an officer in the Navy is often referred to as a “Mustang”.
+An enlisted sailor who becomes an officer in the Navy is often referred to as a “Mustang.”

 A mustang officer can be a chief warrant officer, limited duty officer, staff corps officer, or a line officer.

-The reference comes from the mustang horse, not being a thoroughbred.
-After being captured, a mustang can be tamed but may unexpectedly revert to its old ways and as a result the owner keep an eye on it constantly.
+The reference comes from the mustang horse, how it is not a thoroughbred.
+After being captured, a mustang can be tamed but may unexpectedly revert to its old ways and as a result, the owner must keep an eye on it constantly.

 Yet, being a feral animal, it may have better survival instincts than their thoroughbred counterparts.